pollinet/pollinet/README.md

 ## 🧭 Platform Support

-- **Android (Production)** – Foreground BLE service, GATT bridge, and diagnostics UI.
-This is the path we ship and support for real-world mesh relays.
+- **Android (In Development)** – Foreground BLE service, GATT bridge, and diagnostics UI.
+Basic BLE mesh functionality is implemented, but features like background relay and automatic relay are still in development.
 - **Desktop Simulation (Linux/macOS)** – The Rust examples and Linux BLE adapter are kept for local debugging, CI smoke tests, and mesh simulations only.
-They are not hardened for production deployments.
+They are not intended for production deployments.

 ---